Selfless reduced $C^{*}$-algebras of linear groups: Introduction

 Let $\Gamma$ be a discrete group and $\lambda:\Gamma\to \mathrm U(\ell^2(\Gamma))$ its left regular representation.
 Then $\lambda$ extends linearly to a representation of the group algebra $\lambda:\C[\Gamma]\to \mathcal B(\ell^2(\Gamma))$.
 The reduced $C^*$-algebra of $\Gamma$ is defined as the operator-norm closure

 Reduced group $C^*$-algebras have long been a central source of important examples in the general study of $C^*$-algebras.
 In the other direction, understanding $C^*$-algebraic properties of $C_r^*(\Gamma)$ is central to harmonic analysis on $\Gamma$.
-For example, simplicity of $C_r^*(\Gamma)$ is equivalent to $\lambda$ being weakly equivalent to every tempered representation of $\Gamma$.
+For example, simplicity of $C_r^*(\Gamma)$ (that is, the lack of non-trivial two-sided ideals) is equivalent to $\lambda$ being weakly equivalent to every tempered representation.

-The main results of the paper provide, in particular, a strengthening of this simplicity condition.
-The key notion here is that of \emph{selfless} $C^*$-algebras, introduced by Robert in \cite{robert2025selfless}.
-This elegant notion implies several important regularity properties for $C^*$-algebras, most notably strict comparison.
-For the definition and further context we refer to \cite{2024strictcomparisonreducedgroup,robert2025selfless,schafhauser2025nuclear}.
+The main focus of this paper is the notion of \emph{selfless $C^*$-algebras}, which is a strengthening of simplicity.
+This notion was introduced by Robert in \cite{robert2025selfless}.
+Rather than recalling the definition in full generality, which involves additional terminology, we restrict attention to reduced group $C^*$-algebras.